 Among smaller coolers, those with volumes 20L or less, the REI Co-op Cool Haul 18 is a top performer.
 Despite lacking a waterproof exterior or leakproof zipper, the Cool Haul kept temperatures below 40° F for a whopping 61 hours, which is just over 2.5 days.
 It maintained sub 50° F temps for 75 hours, offering over three days of refreshing beverages.
 The OtterBox Trooper 20 and AO 24 are also noteworthy here, offering food-safe temps below 40° F for 61 and 57 hours, respectively.

 Among backpack models, the IceMule and its roll-top lid continue to reign supreme, even after several years of testing, regular use, and retesting, maintaining temperatures below 40° F for 52 hours and below 50° F for 55 hours.
 The REI Co-op Cool Trail Pack outlasted it when it comes to refreshing beverage temps, holding below 50° F for 59 hours.
 However, the Cool Trail Pack failed to stay below 40° F after just 9 hours, making us not excited to entrust it to keep any sensitive food items fresh.

-In an interesting twist, the Arctic Titan Zipperless has neither a zipper nor a roll-top and isn't even fully sealed.
+In an interesting twist, the Arctic Zone Titan Zipperless has neither a zipper nor a roll-top — it's not even fully sealed.
 It closes like an old-school hard cooler, with a plastic lid that nestles snugly into the top of its plastic body.
 It's lined on the outside by a thinly insulated fabric bag.
-Even with this less-secure-sounding, not airtight or leakproof closure system, it still held ice for 40 hours during our testing.
-Still, other coolers have more traditional zippers that aren't watertight, yet they manage to provide effective insulation, including the REI Cool Haul, REI Pack Away, and AO 24 Pack.
+Despite not being airtight or leakproof, it managed to hold ice for 40 hours during our testing.
+Other coolers have more traditional zippers that aren't watertight yet still provide effective insulation, like the REI Cool Haul, REI Pack Away, and AO 24 Pack.

 Ease of Use